 Easy homemade pineapple upside-down cake recipe!
 This one-bowl homemade pineapple upside-down cake can be made from scratch and in the oven in 10 minutes.

-This Pineapple-Upside Down Cake was one of my favorite desserts while I was growing up.
+This easy Pineapple-Upside Down Cake was one of my favorite desserts while I was growing up.

-It’s such a homey, satisfying dessert, and it’s perfect for throwing together whenever the urge for some cake strikes.
+It’s such simple but satisfying dessert, and it’s perfect for throwing together whenever the urge for some cake strikes.